Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 ### Display example

-You won't notice the difference on how it is being displayed, but the markdown is a bit cleaner:
+You won't notice the difference on how it is being displayed, but the markdown is a bit cleaner.

 <!-- answers
 What is your name?: Alice